Disaster Recovery from the Cloud – Is It Wise?

 Recovering from a disaster that causes severe physical damage is easier to do when information is saved with a cloud service provider since files are stored at an off-site location.
 Natural disasters often destroy both computers and local servers, but a single disaster will typically not harm both a company's computers and off-site cloud servers at the same time.

 On the other hand, local backup promises faster disaster recovery times than cloud storage does, as long as there is no significant local property damage.
-A company's internet connections are adequate for their day-to-day needs.
-Downloading all of a company's files over the internet, however, can take a long time and slow the disaster recovery process.
-Initial first writes, or full backups can be moved to the Cloud Service Provider's location, then incremental backups can be done more efficiently and quickly.
-Recovering all of the data takes time, though, and this must be considered in a recovery scenario.
-It is not about the backup, but the recovery.
-This is defined as the Recovery Time Objective (RTO).
+A company's internet connections may be adequate for their day-to-day needs, but downloading all of a company's files over the internet can take a long time and slow the recovery process.
+Initial full backups can be moved to the provider's location, with incremental backups performed more efficiently and quickly.
+Still, recovering all of the data takes time, and this must be factored into planning.
+It is not about the backup itself, but the recovery—defined as the Recovery Time Objective (RTO).

-If company leaders believe the data can safely be backed up on the cloud, they should check the service provider's time to recover, which will be mentioned in the Service Level Agreement (SLA), and review their internet connection's bandwidth.
-This will help companies know how cloud-based disaster recovery will take, which they can compare to their local network's disaster recovery time.
+If company leaders believe the data can safely be backed up on the cloud, they should check the service provider's recovery timeframe, which will be outlined in the Service Level Agreement (SLA), and review their internet connection bandwidth.
+This will help companies understand how long cloud-based disaster recovery will take, which they can then compare to their local network’s recovery time.